EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Be precise about what that buys, though, because I overstated it in the first cut and the overstatement is the kind that gets baked into a coverage map. `ModuleLoads` is **not more durable than `ConfigWrites`**.
 Both are string matches on a name the developers chose. `AzureCommunication.dll` and `logAzure.txt` die in the same commit, and a build that renames one will rename the other.
 What `ModuleLoads` is durable against is a *different axis*: the operator's choice of host process, which they can change without recompiling anything.
 That's worth having, and it's worth ranking, but it is not longevity — it's coverage of a variable the adversary can turn today rather than next release.
 Treat both as short-lived, and treat the third branch as the one that has to still work after the rename.

 `UnexpectedGraphClients` asks: **which processes on this endpoint are talking to Microsoft Graph, and are they processes that have any business doing so?** Graph is a browser-and-Office-suite destination.
 A binary that isn't in that family, authenticating to `login.microsoftonline.com` and then calling `graph.microsoft.com`, is doing something a normal endpoint does not do.
-But note what that branch cannot see, and why the ordering of the three matters: it is keyed on the *host process*, and the host process for a side-loaded DLL is whatever the operator chose.
-Land inside `svchost.exe` — or `rundll32.exe`, `regsvr32.exe`, `dllhost.exe`, all of which are on the allowlist and all of which exist to run other people's code — and this branch is structurally silent.
-Remove them and the branch is unusable; `svchost.exe` alone would bury you in Web Account Manager traffic.
-Leave them and the branch has a hole shaped exactly like a competent implant.
-That is not a tuning problem, and it's why the generic module hosts are called out in the list with a comment rather than quietly present.
+But note what that branch cannot see, and why the ordering of the three matters: it is keyed on the *host process*, and the host process is not a property of the module.
+GReAT did not recover the updated controller — they assess that it loads the DLL and calls its export, and the loading mechanism is unestablished.
+Which is precisely why this branch is fragile: whatever the mechanism turns out to be, the operator picks the host, and picking a host that's on your allowlist requires no change to the DLL at all.
+Land inside `svchost.exe` and the branch is structurally silent, because `svchost.exe` has to be on the list — Web Account Manager alone would bury you.
+That is not a tuning problem.
+It's why the generic module hosts are *excluded* from the default list with a comment, and why `ModuleLoads` exists.

 The ordering that falls out of all this is `SignalCount` first, then the two fidelity flags.
 Two independent branches agreeing on one device outranks any single branch, however good that branch is — the same discipline as Act I's `CorroboratedItems`, applied to a host instead of a mailbox.